This restaurant worthy dish is as easy as it is delicious!

 Notes

-Optional add in 1/2 cup defrosted peas along with the mushrooms at the end.
+Optional add-in: 1/2 cup thawed peas along with the mushrooms at the end.

 Nutrition Information